What is a Parent Card?

 How to Open a Card

-You can open any card by clicking its title, this will position it within the sidebar inside the 'Card Tree', beneath 'Home', an easy way to quickly pick up where you left off, as shown below:
+You can open any card by clicking its title and then pressing 'Open in Noteboard'.
+This will change the 'Noteboard Target' to show only this card and its immediate children (more on that below).
+It will also mark it as a priority card and position it within the sidebar inside the 'Outline' (if it isn't already).
+This is an easy way to quickly pick up where you left off, as shown below:

-The screenshot above gives you a good example of the power of nested card hierarchies.
-Here you can see 'Biomedical Engineering' is a parent card that has three child cards 'Fluid Mechanics', 'Statistics' and 'Anatomy'.
+The gif above also gives you a good example of the power of nested card hierarchies.
+Here you can see 'Courses' is a parent card that has four child cards 'Electrical Engineering', 'Image Processing', 'Introductory Python' and 'Matlab'.

-If you open a card and create/join a card, it will automatically be added as child to that card.
-You can also add cards to another card from anywhere using the ( + ) "quick-add menu" during edit mode, as shown by the example below:
+You can also add cards inside another card from anywhere using the ( + ) universal coupler menu during edit mode, as shown by the example below:

 Parent-Child Relationship Options

-In a similar way to tags, you can change the visibility of a card within it's parent:
+In a similar way to tags, you can change whether a card is automatically shared with the user members of a parent card.
+TL:DR; Blue = shared, Grey = private.

 Other use cases for Parent Cards